Submit Article

 What Were the Facts of This Case?

-The accident occurred on the evening of 12 January 2002 at the intersection of Clementi Road and Commonwealth Avenue West in Singapore.
-The deceased, Anthony John Stafford, was riding a Harley Davidson motorcycle and was traveling straight along the left-most lane of Clementi Road, heading towards Upper Bukit Timah Road.
-The bus, driven by the defendant Goo Tong Sing, was traveling in the opposite direction on Clementi Road and was making a right turn into Commonwealth Avenue West, across the path of the deceased's motorcycle.
+The case centers on a fatal road traffic accident that occurred at the signalised intersection of Clementi Road and Commonwealth Avenue West.
+The deceased, Anthony John Stafford, was riding his Harley Davidson motorcycle straight along the left-most lane of Clementi Road when he collided with a bus operated by Goo Tong Sing, who was executing a right turn across the deceased's path.

 How Did the Court Analyse the Issues?